conuti-das/mako-das/README.md

 ```

 With this command you will
-* start the docker environment
-* install all dependencies with composer
-* run all migrations for DEV and TEST databases
+* run all migrations for DEV and TEST database
 * fix autoload
 * clean cache